myusufceylan/programming-notes/naming-conventions.md

 # Java Naming Conventions
-We must obey some rules to keep our code easily readable and understandable.
+We should be careful while giving names in order to make our code easily readable and understandable.

 ## 1 Naming Packages
 Should start with all lowercase domain name and rest of the part is up to organization's naming rules.